MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/curves/text-paths.md

 The text specified in the first argument is made to run along the path specified as the second argument.
 You can begin the text at an offset from the beginning of the path with the `hOffset` argument.
 Normally the path forms the baseline of the text: Text ascenders are on one side of the path, and text descenders are on the other.
 But you can offset the text baseline from the path with the `vOffset` argument.

 This method has no facility to provide guidance on setting the `TextSize` property of `SKPaint` to make the text sized perfectly to run from the beginning of the path to the end.
 Sometimes you can figure out that text size on your own.
-Other times you'll need to use path-measuring functions to be described in a future article.
+Other times you'll need to use path-measuring functions to be described in the next article on [**Path Information and Enumeration**](information.md).

 The **Circular Text** program wraps text around a circle.
 It's easy to determine the circumference of a circle, so it's easy to size the text to fit exactly.
 The `PaintSurface` handler of the [`CircularTextPage`](https://github.com/xamarin/xamarin-forms-samples/blob/master/SkiaSharpForms/Demos/Demos/SkiaSharpFormsDemos/Curves/CircularTextPage.cs) class calculates a radius of a circle based on the size of the page.
 That circle becomes `circularPath`: